-We expect that the Affiliation Agreement between Sanken and us will become effective as of the closing of the offering made by this prospectus.
-It contains provisions related to our relationship with Sanken following this offering.
+We have entered into an Affiliation Agreement with Sanken which contains provisions relating to our relationship with Sanken.
 Under the Affiliation Agreement, we will continue to provide to Sanken the financial information and other non-financial information that is necessary and reasonable for Sanken to have in order for Sanken to comply with its reporting requirements under the applicable Japanese securities laws.
 Sanken has agreed that it will not make public any such information until we make such information public and that Sanken will not trade in any of our securities while it is in possession of any material non-public information that it receives from us.
 These obligations relating to material non-public information and trading are in addition to the reciprocal obligations of Sanken and us under the Affiliation Agreement to protect the confidentiality of each other's proprietary information that we each learn in furtherance of our collaborations on various commercial, manufacturing and technology development initiatives.